 Along with these additional features in Exchange 2019, unified messaging and all associated functionality were removed from Exchange 2019.

 The following requirements must be met to install Exchange 2019:

-- Exchange 2019 can be installed in Active Directory (AD) forests with existing Exchange 2016 and/or 2013 servers.
-No earlier versions of Exchange may be installed in the same forest as Exchange 2019.
+- Exchange 2019 can be installed in Active Directory forests – the highest level of AD organization -- with existing Exchange 2016 and 2013 servers.
+No earlier versions of the Exchange email server can be installed in the same AD forest as Exchange 2019.

-- All domain controllers (DCs) in the AD forest must be running Windows Server 2019 Standard or Datacenter, Windows Server 2016 Standard or Datacenter, or Windows Server 2012 R2 Standard or Datacenter.
+- All domain controllers in an AD forest must run Windows Server 2022 Standard or Datacenter, Windows Server 2019 Standard or Datacenter, Windows Server 2016 Standard or Datacenter, or Windows Server 2012 R2 Standard or Datacenter.